shubham526/ICTIR2019-Support-Passage-Retrieval/README.md

 - code associated with this paper and the instructions on how to execute the code.
 - additional resources developed for this paper.

-## Installing the code
-Download the install script from the [online appendix](https://shubham526.github.io/support-passage-retrieval/) and run it.
-If you get a permission denied error, do `chmod +x install.sh` and then try again.

 ## Running the code
+The code has been tested using Java openJDK 13.
+The code required Maven to be installed.

+To install the code:
+- Clone this repository using `git clone`.
-On successful completion of the install script, the code is installed as an executable Java JAR file.
-This JAR file can be found in the folder called `target`.
-The JAR file is called `support-passage-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+- Inside the repository folder, run `mvn clean install`.
+This should create an executable Java JAR file called `support-passage-1.0-SNAPSHOT-jar-with-dependencies.jar` inside the folder called `target`.

 The JAR can be run from the command line with a variety of options, each of which creates a support passage run using one of the methods described in the paper.